Byzantine Aristocracy, depiction of donors in the Aghioi Anargyroi Church in Kastoria

 Belonging to the Byzantine aristocracy also means having a certain lifestyle that reflects one’s social status.

-Byzantine aristocrats live in luxurious urban houses or rural estates, often equipped with comforts.
-The wealthiest likely have sanitary facilities in their palaces, including baths, especially as public baths gradually disappear.
+Aristocrats in Byzantium lived in luxurious urban houses or rural estates, often equipped with various comforts.
+The wealthiest likely had sanitary facilities in their palaces, including baths, especially as public baths gradually disappeared.
+Nonetheless, most of these palaces or urban houses have completely disappeared.

 Aristocrats host feasts on numerous occasions, in major cities and smaller towns alike.
 For instance, in the 9th century, according to his grandson Nicetas, Philaretos the Merciful has an ivory table inlaid with gemstones for 36 settings in Amnia, Paphlagonia.
 Aristocratic meals showcase magnificence, typically provided by the household’s properties.
 The dishes are numerous and often include game, as well as fish from lakes, the most renowned being from Nicaea.
 In a world where sugar is rare and only comes from honey, cakes and rare, delicate fruits, particularly grapes, are served.
 The meals are accompanied by strong, sweet wines that can be preserved without turning into vinegar, such as those from Nicaea, the Aegean Islands, and Monemvasia in southeastern Peloponnese.
 These feasts often include entertainment in the form of interludes featuring skits, mimes, music, or dances.
 They are also a prime venue for the recitation of epic poetry and romances.
 It is worth noting that women are not always admitted to these festivities.